Physical Applications of the “Tan Rule”

 Problem 1

-To put the “tan rule” through its paces, we will begin by “reverse engineering” a typical problem relating to forces in equilibrium whereby an object is suspended from cords attached to the ceiling and we are asked to determine the tension in these chords.
+To put the “tan rule” through its paces, we will begin with “reverse engineering” a typical problem relating to forces in equilibrium whereby an object is suspended from cords attached to the ceiling and we are asked to determine the tension in these chords.
 The “Hyperphysics” website supplies us with a “calculator” for such problems:

 The input data (for the calculator) is the mass of an object and the two angles formed between the chords and the ceiling to which they are fixed.
-Thus for example if we enter a mass of 10kg and chord angles ##\alpha=10.89^{\circ}## and ##\beta=49.11^{\circ}## measured from the ceiling, the online calculator determines the respective tensions as ##T_1=74.076\;N## and ##T_2=111.123\;N##.
+Thus for example, if we enter a mass of 10kg and chord angles ##\alpha=10.89^{\circ}## and ##\beta=49.11^{\circ}## measured from the ceiling, the online calculator determines the respective tensions as ##T_1=74.076\;N## and ##T_2=111.123\;N##.

-“Reverse engineering” this output we might pose the question: determine the values of angles ##\alpha## and ##\beta## if they sum to ##60^{\circ}## and the ratio of magnitudes ##T_2:T_1=1.5## ?
+“Reverse engineering” this output we might pose the question: determine the values of angles ##\alpha## and ##\beta## if they sum to ##60^{\circ}## and the ratio of magnitudes ##T_2:T_1=1.5##?
 The relevant vector diagram representing ##\vec{T_1}+\vec{T_2}+m\vec{g}=0## is shown below.
 We include on the diagram calculations (employing the tan rule) to determine angles ##\alpha## and ##\beta##.
-Note that in the formulas for ##\tan\hat{C}## and ##\tan\hat{A}##, the variable ##T_1## (reflecting absolute value of tension in the first chord) cancels out.
+Note that in the formulas for ##\tan\hat{C}## and ##\tan\hat{A}##, the variable ##T_1## (reflecting the absolute value of tension in the first chord) cancels out.
 Values of the two tensions are not needed – only the ratio between them.

 Problem 2

 An 800 keV photon scatters off an initially stationary electron and is subsequently found to have an energy of 650 keV.
-With reference to the diagram below, determine the photon scattering angle ##\theta## as well as the recoil angle ##\phi## of the electron.
+Concerning the diagram below, determine the photon scattering angle ##\theta## as well as the recoil angle ##\phi## of the electron.

 Solution: